Chevrotain/chevrotain/docs/features/regexp.md

 This means there is no need to learn a new syntax and/or semantics.

-In addition existing JavaScript regExp libraries can be easily used, for example by using the awesome xRegExp library can simplify the creation of complex patterns and avoid code duplication.
+In addition existing JavaScript regExp libraries can be easily used, for example by using the awesome [xRegExp library](https://github.com/slevithan/XRegExp) one can simplify the creation of complex patterns and avoid code duplication.

 ```javascript
 $.RULE("statement", () => {